saritahub/Sarita-Makers-Portfolio/README.md

-## Dan Gyi - Portfolio
+## Sarita Radia - Portfolio

-This is my learning journey at Makers Academy.
+This is my learning journey at Makers Academy (September 2022 - December 2022).

 It includes examples of my work, challenges completed, and the processes I have learnt and developed while working towards the following goals.